Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 *To Customize further check the Scripts tab after you create a character to enable/disable or set key bindings for mods according to your liking*

 ---

+**10.** Error message saying openmw has frozen is nothing to worry about, this is common when using big modlists.
+Everything should load up properly within a minute or two after launching oppenmw.

 **11.** You are now free to actually play the game!